nemonik/hands-on-DevOps-gen2/README.md

 I prefer to install the Xcode Command Line tools myself, but you could skip this step and have HomeBrew install it for you.

-1. In iTerm2 enter the following into the commmand line.
+1. In iTerm2 enter the following into the command line.

    ```bash
    xcode-select --install